itzsly989/mtslxw/README.md

 </div>

 <h1 align="center">About👤</h1>
-I'm ItzSly and I typically work with Python and Lua.
+I'm mtslxw and I typically work with Python and Lua.
 I started learning how to code about 2017-18, when I was bored grown on me, as well as learning about how computers interact with others and how they work internally.
 Hopefully in the future, I can get into software development.
 </div>

 <h1 align="center">Languages I know🕹️</h1>